danigb/scorejs/README.md

 #### Score(source [, time] [, transfom]);

-Create a score object.
-Basically is an array of events ordered by time position with a time signature.
+Clone or create a score object.
+An score has a time signature (score.time) and and array of time ordered events (objects with, at least, value, position and duration properties).

+If the source is a string, uses [melody-parser](http://github.com/danigb/melody-parser) and [measure-parser](http://github.com/danigb/measure-parser) to convert it to an array of event objects.

+If the source is another score, it clones the score and apply the transformation.

 An optional time argument to specify the time signature ("4/4" by default)

-An optional transform parameter allows to make simple or complex transformations to the score.
+The optional transform parameter allows to make simple or complex transformations to the score.
 Since events are intended to be immutable, you need Score.event to change event values.
-See `score.transform` for more documentation:
+See `score.clone` for more documentation:

 ```js
 var s1 = new Score("a b c", "3/4", function(event) {